Kenneth Gainwell Player Prop Bets for NFL Week 18 | Philadelphia vs. Dallas 1/8/2022

 Matchup vs. Dallas

-- Gainwell notched two rushing yards in his lone career matchup against the Cowboys, 13.5 fewer yards than his over/under in Saturday's game.
+- In his lone career matchups, Gainwell had two rushing yards versus the Cowboys, 12.5 fewer than his over/under in Saturday's game.

 - Gainwell did not have a touchdown run in that game against the Cowboys.